 - One 1-inch x 3-inch x 8-foot common board

-Painting or staining isn't a necessary step in how to build a shelf, but it can be a nice finishing touch.
+Painting or staining your bookcase is a nice finishing touch.
 Paint or stain is especially helpful if you’re working with lower quality wood or want to better match the rest of your home’s decor.

 - Use interior wood stain when you want your bookshelf to have the natural color and texture of wood.
 Choose between oil-based, water-based and gel interior wood stains.